Aging changes in the female reproductive system

 - Lower sex drive (libido) and sexual response

-- Urinary system changes, such as frequency and urgency of urination and increased risk of urinary tract infection
+- Urinary system changes, such as frequency and urgency of urination and increased risk for urinary tract infection

 - Loss of tone in the pubic muscles, resulting in the vagina, uterus, or urinary bladder falling out of position (prolapse)